Delilah S. Dawson: Reception

 In 2016, Alex Brown of Tor.com wrote that Dawson is "producing some of the best underappreciated books of the last few years", noting the "difficult subject matter [and] intense imagery" in her young adult works, and her diverse protagonists.
 In a starred review, Publishers Weekly appreciated that in Dawson's Wake of Vultures, "themes of self-worth, gender, and the complexity of identity are treated with frank realism and sensitivity", as well as her "gritty and well-realized paranormal Wild West".
 Kirkus Reviews wrote in a starred review of Wake of Vultures that "Bowen has created a fascinating, textured Wild West world.
 The monsters are gruesome, the battles are bloody, and the pace of this story never flags."
+Her novel Camp Scare (2022) was nominated for the Bram Stoker Award for Superior Achievement in a Middle Grade Novel.